Who can access records?

 If you were in our care as a child, or your adoption was supported and arranged by us, we will help you access your records.
 The service is free.

 Our service is also open to local authorities and other independent agencies who are working on behalf of the person wishing to making the request.

-We will check our archives to see if your records are held there.
-If we do not hold your records we will signpost you towards organisations that may be able to assist.
-We are a small team and accessing the records can take several weeks but we will keep you updated on our progress.
+Using the information, you share with us (birth name and date of birth) we will check our archives to see if your records are held there.
+If we do not hold your records, we will signpost you towards organisations that may be able to assist you in your search.

 - Documents: If the records are held in our archives, we have ask for proof of your identity to comply with GDPR regulations.
 This is done by asking official documents with a photograph and proof of your address.